locolin1204/TicTacToe-Kotlin/README.md

 # Kotlin Tic Tac Toe

-This Tic Tac Toe game is coded with Kotlin using Object Orientation Programming.
+This Tic Tac Toe game is coded with Kotlin using Object-Oriented Programming.